Listening and learning in the classroom can be very challenging for students with hearing loss.

 ___Flashing fire alarm

-___Use of visual supplements (overheads, chalkboard, charts, vocabulary lists, lecture outlines)
+___Use of visual supplements (projected materials, whiteboard, charts, vocabulary lists, lecture outlines)

 ___Captioning or scripts for announcements, television, videos, or movies